Beacons, Inc. is a 501(c)(3) public benefit nonprofit

 Emily Landers has almost a decade of experience working with individuals with diverse backgrounds and experiences, including caring for a family member with an intellectual disability.
 Emily has a bachelor's degree in Psychology, with coursework in Learning and Memory, Adolescent Psychology and Early Childhood development, and a background in lesson planning and positive classroom management strategies.
 Emily's has also served as a coach for the YMCA and the LYCO Champions League, managing players and volunteers with (and without) intellectual and physical disabilities.
 Emily is also bilingual (Spanish and English).

-Emily supports Beacons' trainees as an instructor in creative expression and digital arts, an activities planner and social facilitator for Club Beacons, and as a substitute instructor for the "original" PathFinder vocational training program in the Creative Design workshop and other areas.
+Emily supports Beacons' trainees as a lead instructor in creative expression and digital arts.
+She has also supported Beacons as an activities planner and social facilitator for Club Beacons, and as a substitute instructor for the "original" PathFinder vocational training program in the Creative Design workshop and other areas.

 Prior to coming to Beacons, Sunny worked for a local company as a Registered Behavioral Therapist and transitioned into a second role as a Parent Trainer, where she worked directly with kids (and teens) who have been diagnosed with Autism, as well as supporting their families through the process within their homes, schools, and their community.

-Sunny joined the Beacons team last year first as a trained Independent Facilitator for the Beacons Self Determination division and then as an instructor for the Navigator day program.
-She now supports the new PathFinder Explorer program using her talents to help trainees of all abilities learn workforce skills to bridge gaps to employment.
+Sunny joined the Beacons team as a trained Independent Facilitator for the Beacons Self Determination division and then as an instructor for the Navigator day program.
+She now supports the Explorer program using her talents to help trainees of all abilities learn workforce skills to bridge gaps to employment.
 When Sunny is not at Beacons, she enjoys spending time with her husband, two young sons and their dog!

 Training overview: The Explorer option offers approximately 80 weeks (four 5-month sessions) of vocational exploration and training over a two-year period using a schedule that introduces and teaches skills in a wide variety of areas (e.g. creative design, customer service, entrepreneurial skills, office skills, soft skills, job getting and keeping skills, and more!)